biocypher/biocypher/docs/tutorial-adapter.md

 that allows the efficient transfer of the data from adapter to BioCypher core is acceptable.

-2. Pass the data to BioCypher as a stream or list to be written to the Neo4j database via the python driver ("online") or via admin import (batch import from CSV).
-The latter has the advantage of high throughput and a low memory footprint, while the former allows for a more interactive workflow but is much slower, thus making it better suited for small incremental updates.
+2. Passing the data to BioCypher as a stream or list to be written to the used DBMS (or application) via a Python driver ("online") or via batch import (e.g. from CSV files).
+The latter has the advantage of high throughput and a low memory footprint, while the former allows for a more interactive workflow but is often much slower, thus making it better suited for small incremental updates.

-3. Provide or connect to additional functionality that is useful for the creation of knowledge graphs, such as identifier translation (e.g. via pypath.mapping as in the UniProt example adapter), or identifier and prefix standardisation and validation (e.g. via Bioregistry as in the UniProt example
+3. Providing or connecting to additional functionality that is useful for the creation of knowledge graphs, such as identifier translation (e.g. via pypath.mapping as in the UniProt example adapter), or identifier and prefix standardisation and validation (e.g. via Bioregistry as in the UniProt example